Logiqx/gps-guides/guidance/coros/choice/README.md

 COROS watches have been popular on [gps-speedsurfing.com](https://www.gps-speedsurfing.com/) since their approval in 2020.
 It all began when the Locosys devices were becoming scarce / discontinued and a suitable alternative was desperately required.

 At the time, COROS were the only brand willing to collaborate with the speedsurfing community and they developed a dedicated speedsurfing activity.
-They weren't perfect and were a bit buggy, but seemed like a decent way forward.
+The watches weren't perfect and were a bit buggy, but seemed like a decent way forward.

 Since the original APEX Pro / VERTIX, several new watches have been approved for use on [gps-speedsurfing.com](https://www.gps-speedsurfing.com/); APEX 2 / APEX 2 Pro / VERTIX 2 / VERTIX 2S.
 The newer devices are significantly better in terms of accuracy.